Rule 2: The Practice

 2-1.3.
 Cover Inscription

-On the outside of the front cover of each volume, there shall be inscribed with
+On the outside of the front cover of each volume, there shall be inscribed with proper separation of lines and spaces, and in the following order:

 - the title of the court to which the record is directed;